 - b.
-Funding for the construction of a new or expanded bus maintenance/operations facility. - 10.1.11 Within Zone E, development or redevelopment shall be required to meet the following transportation mobility criteria, provided at developer expense, based on the development's (including all phases) trip generation and proportional impact on transportation mobility needs.
+Funding for the construction of new or expanded transit facilities. - transportation mobility criteria, provided at developer expense, based on the development's (including all phases) trip generation and proportional impact on transportation mobility needs.
 The developer shall sign a TMPA agreement with the City for the provision of these criteria.
 The choice of criteria shall be subject to the final approval of the City during the plan approval process.
 The criteria chosen shall relate to the particular site where the development is located and transportation mobility conditions and priorities in: Zone E, adjacent Zones, or citywide for criteria that benefit the overall transportation system.
 In recognition of the varying costs associated with the criteria, the City shall have the discretion to count some individual criteria, based on cost estimates provided by the developer and verified by the City, as meeting two or more criteria.

-Net, New Average Number of Criteria Which Must Be Met

-Daily Trip Generation

-Less than 50 At least 1.5 criteria

-50 to less than 100 At least four criteria

-100 to 400 At least six criteria

-400 to 999 At least ten criteria

-Greater than 1,000 trips but less At least sixteen criteria

-than 5,000 trips

-Greater than 5,000 trips At least 24 criteria and meet a. or b. below:
+Net, New Average Number of Criteria Which Must Be Met Daily Trip Generation Less than 50 At least 1.5 criteria 50 to less than 100 At least four criteria 100 to 400 At least six criteria 400 to 999 At least ten criteria Greater than 1,000 trips but less At least sixteen criteria than 5,000 trips Greater than 5,000 trips At least 24 criteria and meet a. or b. below: a.

-a.
 Be on an existing transit route with minimum fifteen minute frequencies in the a.m. and p.m. peak hours for RTS. b.
 Provide funding for a new transit route with minimum fifteen minute frequencies in the a.m. and p.m. peak hours for RTS or provide funding to improve transit headways to minimum fifteen minute frequencies in the a.m. and p.m. peak hours for RTS.
-Funding for new routes shall include

-capital and operating costs for a minimum of 5 years.
-Funding for existing route expansions shall include capital and operating costs for three years.
+Funding for new routes shall include capital and operating costs for a minimum of 5 years.
+Funding for existing route expansions shall include capital and operating costs for three years. include capital and operating costs for three years.